willem-vanheemstrasystems/openshift-cakephp-mysql/_README.md

 ```

 To ***LOGIN*** with the command line tool, run the command:

+NOTE: When logged in on the openshift website, opening the above URL will show you your token.

 ```javascript
 oc login https://api.preview.openshift.com --token=<TOKEN PROVIDED, KEEP IT SECRET>